aj65461/frontend-nanodegree-mobile-portfolio/README.md

 * Improve time to resize pizzas to less than 5ms in pizza.html

 ## Outline of Optimizations I made
-* Re-sized images using Photoshop to better fit the layout of page
+* Re-sized images using Photoshop to better fit the layout of the page
 * Inlined critical CSS
-* Used a Javascript file with an async tag that contained all necessary Javascript files, as well as a Javascript file that would laod the remaing CSS after the page was rendered, thus removing render-blocking CSS and Javascript.
+* Used a Javascript file with an async tag that contained all necessary Javascript files, as well as a Javascript file that would load the remaining CSS after the page was rendered, thus removing render-blocking CSS and Javascript.
 * For main.js I moved some variables and querySelectors outside their associated for-loops because it was not necessary to have them recalculated as you scroll down the page.
 * Removed the scroll event from the updatePositions function and made use of requestAnimationFrame.
 * Changed the number of pizzas that were being appended to the page.